open/close all folders

 - Drop the Hammer: Switches to a warhammer when forced into melee.

-- Demoted to Extra: In the original Kickstarter pitch, he was planned as a recruitable companion.
+- Dummied Out: In the original Kickstarter pitch, she was planned as a recruitable companion.
 She seems to have been replaced with Durance in the release version.